pyfsi/coconut/examples/turek/fluent2d_abaqus2d/turek_fluent2d_abaqus2d.md

 ## Solvers

 Fluent is used as flow solver.
 The provided mesh is triangular.
-When the gate bends remeshing is performed to perserve its quality.
+When the gate bends re-meshing is performed to preserve its quality.
 A script to regenerate it using Gambit is included.
 This script allows to change the resolution and geometrical parameters.

 The structure solver is Abaqus.